firefoxic/gulp-stacksvg/README.md

 ### Options

-The following options are set automatically based on file data:

-* the `id` attribute of the stack fragment is set to the name of the corresponding file;
+The `id` attribute of the stack fragment is set to the name of the corresponding file automatically.
-* the resulting filename is the base directory name of the first file.

-If your workflow is different, please use `gulp-rename` to rename sources or result.
+The `output` option sets the stack file name.
+The default value is `stack.svg`.
+You can pass to this option either a name with the `.svg` extension or without it.

 ## Install